Sienci-Labs/Resources/lmmk2/add-ons/ytsb-lmk2-spring-loaded-anti-backlash-nuts.md

 featured_image:
 ---

-## Spring-loaded Nuts

 Anti-backlash nuts are used on your machine to both reduce backlash and to compensate for wear over time.
 This upgrade removes the need to adjust the pressure this part applies by hand in your maintenance schedule.
-Upgrading from anti-backlash nuts to automatically adjusting, T8 spring loaded anti-backlash nut is fairly simple.
+Upgrading from anti-backlash nuts to automatically adjusting, T8 spring-loaded anti-backlash nut is fairly simple.

-Check out the video below or follow along for step by step instructions on how to swap out the new auto adjusting nuts.
+Check out the video below or follow along for step by step instructions on how to swap out the, new auto adjusting nuts.

-Join Jay as he adds the new auto adjusting spring loaded anti-backlash nuts to his MK2 [HERE](https://www.youtube.com/watch?v=1Cl_ykfQgqQ).
+Join Jay as he adds the new auto adjusting spring-loaded anti-backlash nuts to his MK2 [HERE](https://www.youtube.com/watch?v=1Cl_ykfQgqQ).

 ### Y-Axes